HomeBlogClaude Code vs Cursor 3: Which AI Coding...

 Design Mode was the decisive factor on Task 7 (CSS fixes across 6 components).
 Instead of describing each visual issue in words, I opened the app in Cursor's browser panel, clicked on the broken elements, and annotated them: "this card is overflowing on mobile," "this button needs more padding," "these two columns should stack below 768px."
 The agent saw my annotations, found the corresponding code, and made all fixes in 6 minutes.
 Claude Code took 15 minutes because I had to describe each visual issue in text - and two descriptions were ambiguous enough that it fixed the wrong thing on the first attempt.

-Pricing in India — Identical Cost, Different Value
+Pricing - Identical Cost, Different Value

 Prices verified April 7, 2026.
 Exchange rate: ₹93/USD.